smartin85/moment-immutable/README.md

 february1st.format();   // "2017-02-01T00:00:00+01:00"
 ```

-## Adding mutable-methods of other plugins
+## Converting mutable methods of other plugins to immutable methods
 By default moment-immutable is aware of all the mutable methods of moment.js (moments and durations) and moment-timezone.
-If you want to make the methods of other plugins immutable, you can do this:
+For converting mutable methods of other plugins to immutable methods you can do this:
 ```js
 // If it is a method on moment-objects: moment.immutable.addMomentMutable('period', 1); // makes the period-function immutable if it has at least 1 parameter